 Thalia Ayres Randolph is a Reiki master, doula, yoga instructor, and meditation and sound bath practitioner.
 She offers virtual workshops in addition to in-person sessions.

 Therapy for Black Girls works to make mental health topics accessible to Black women.
 The platform helps connect women to therapists and offers a podcast as well.
-Women can join The Yellow Couch Collective, a membership space that gives you access to Q&A sessions with experts, priority registration for events, and the ability to connect with other community members.
+Women can join Therapy for Black Girls Sister Circle, a membership space that gives you access to Q&A sessions with experts, members-only events, and the ability to connect with other community members.

 Donate to Therapy for Black Girls here.

-Shine is an app created by two women of color—Marah Lidey and Naomi Hirabayashi—with the mission to shift representation in mental health.
-Members of the app have access to meditations, personalized affirmations, and journaling prompts.
+Shine is an app created by two women of color—Marah Lidey and Naomi Hirabayashi—with the mission to make caring for your mental and emotional health easier.
+Members of the app have access to meditations, bedtime stories, and calming sounds.
 Plus, you'll get the opportunity to connect with the Shine community.
-Currently the app is offering free resources addressing Black mental health.

 This article originally appeared on The Thirty